wderekjones/protein_binding/README.md

 # protein_binding

-This repository contains the implementation of "Towards Protein-Kinase Invariant Models for Drug Discovery" by Jones, de Jong, Ellingson.
+This repository contains the implementation of "Polypharmacology Within the Full Kinome: a Machine Learning Approach".
-The readme will be updated once things have been finalized!
 ## Parser
 A script that collects various features from multiple input files and outputs a file of protein, drug, protein-drug pair features as specified by the user.

 In order to run the parser:

-> python parser.py --p paths/to/protein_features --m /path/to/molec_descriptors --pm paths/to/protein/molec/features --feats /path/to/molec_features_list
+> python full_parser.py --p paths/to/protein_features --m /path/to/molec_descriptors --pm paths/to/protein/molec/features --feats /path/to/molec_features_list

 where: